William Williams (murderer)

 William Williams (c.
-1877 – February 13, 1906) was a Cornish miner and the last person executed by the state of Minnesota in the United States.
-In 1905, Williams murdered John Keller and Keller's mother in Saint Paul, and his subsequent botched execution led to increased support for the abolition of capital punishment in Minnesota in 1911.
+1877 – 13 February 1906) was a Cornish miner and the last person executed by the state of Minnesota in the United States.
+Williams was convicted for the 1905 murders of 16-year old John Keller and his mother, Mary Keller in Saint Paul, and his subsequent botched execution led to increased support for the abolition of capital punishment in Minnesota in 1911.

 Background

 William Williams was born in 1877 and was an immigrant from Cornwall working as a miner in Saint Paul.
-In 1904, while hospitalized for diphtheria, Williams befriended local teenager John Keller, who was recovering from the same disease.
+In June 1903, while hospitalized for diphtheria, Williams befriended local teenager John Keller, who was recovering from the same disease.
 Over the next two years they lived together in Saint Paul and took two trips to the city of Winnipeg, Canada.
 Keller's father did not approve of the relationship and told his son that he was no longer permitted to travel with Williams and Keller returned to his parents' home in Saint Paul.

 During 1905, Williams sent Keller a number of letters expressing love for him and requesting that Keller join him in Winnipeg.
 The letters contained threats if Keller did not comply, Williams wrote:

 "I want you to believe that I love you now as much as I ever did, it won't be long before we will be together."

 "Keep your promise to me this time, old boy, as it is your last chance.
 You understand what I mean and should have sense enough to keep your promise."

-These letters, at the insistence of Mr and Mrs Keller, were unanswered.
-Williams returned to Saint Paul in April 1905 and in a fit of rage, shot Keller and Keller's mother in their home.
-Keller was killed instantly when he was shot in the back of the head whilst he was in bed, his mother died from a gunshot wound a week later.
-Keller's father was not at home at the time of the shooting.
+These letters, at the insistence of Mr. and Mrs. Keller, were unanswered.
+Williams returned to Saint Paul in April 1905, and on April 12, in a fit of rage, shot Keller and Keller's mother in their home.
+Keller was killed instantly when he was shot in the back of the head whilst he was in bed; his mother died from a gunshot wound a week later.
+Keller's father was not home at the time of the shooting.